Xenops11/CGT-215-Lab-04-kwon263/README.md

 This is the repository where I put in the files for the Lab 04 assignment for CGT 215.
 I added the cpp file of Lab 3 on this repository.
+The Lab 4 is about making a program that calculates the factor of a number, the arithmetic sequence series, and the geometric sequence series.
+I had to use the loops to solve the numbers.
 I will make a new repository for the next lab.